Tag - Tips & Tricks - DO OK

 5 popular Chat SDKs that make your app powerful and why you need one

-If you consider implementing a chat within your app, then you’ve got a few options: develop a solution suited to your needs, or choose from a few ready-to-use tools.
-I was curious about the features available, and the most popular solutions on the market.
-In this article, I share a general overview of the possibilities of several SDK solutions.
+If you're considering implementing a chat within your app, you have a few options: you can either develop a solution suited to your needs or choose from a few ready-to-use tools.
+I was curious about the features available and the most popular solutions on the market.
+In this article, I'll provide a general overview of the possibilities of several SDK solutions.

 27.05.2020, 4 min read